Load low-bandwidth site?

 Research

 We work with international experts to develop renowned good practice guides that influence the policy of countless organisations.
-Past guides have explored:

-As well as this, we explore strategic and conceptual topics through our unique research papers and reports.
+We also explore strategic and conceptual topics through our unique research papers and reports.
 Topics we’ve covered include:

-• gender and security risk management;
+• gender and security risk management

-• managing the security of aid workers with diverse profiles;
+• managing the security of aid workers with diverse profiles

-• security risk management and religion,
+• security risk management and religion

 Events

-• running an investigation;
+• running an investigation

-• leading a crisis management team;
+• leading a crisis management team

-• managing sexual violence against aid workers;
+• managing sexual violence against aid workers

 Digital resources

-• share useful documents and templates;
+• share useful documents and templates

-• provide updates on global developments;
+• provide updates on global developments

-• ask questions and request information, and;
+• ask questions and request information

 • explore practice and policy on a range of topics through targeted channels.